 where

 For the second order spatial discretization we have

 where

-Whenever either symbol $p_\alpha(\theta)$ or $q_\alpha(\theta)$ is applicable, we denote the symbol by $\mathcal{F}_\alpha(\theta)$. \end{thrm} \begin{proof} See~\cite{donatelli161,moghaderi171}. \end{proof} \begin{prop} Let $\alpha \in (1,2)$, then the function $p_{\alpha}(\theta)$ has a zero of order $\alpha$ at 0. \end{prop} Moreover, in connection with Proposition~\ref{prop:sp2}, it is worth noticing the following.
-If $f$ is nonnegative with a unique zero of order $\alpha>0$, then the matrix $T_n(f)$ is positive definite for any $n$, its minimal eigenvalue tends to zero as $n$ tends to infinity as $n^{-\alpha}$; furthermore, if $f$ is also bounded then the condition number of $T_n(f)$ grows asymptotically as $n^{-\alpha}$ (see e.g. \cite{bottcher981,serra981}).
+In the subsequent analysis, whenever either symbol $p_\alpha(\theta)$ or $q_\alpha(\theta)$ is applicable, we denote both symbols by $\mathcal{F}_\alpha(\theta)$. \end{theorem} \begin{proposition} Let $\alpha \in (1,2)$, then the function $p_{\alpha}(\theta)$ has a zero of order $\alpha$ at 0. \end{proposition} Moreover, in connection with Proposition \ref{prop:sp2}, it is worth noticing the following: if $f$ is nonnegative with a unique zero of order $\alpha>0$, then the matrix $T_n(f)$ is positive definite for any $n$ its minimal eigenvalue tends to zero as $n$ tends to infinity as $n^{-\alpha}$; furthermore, if $f$ is also bounded then the condition number of $T_n(f)$ grows asymptotically as $n^{\alpha}$ (e.g., see \cite{bottcher981, serra981}).